Your achievements, your success. Let an expert build your professional bio.

 Dynamic bio writing: it’s an art

 Who needs a professional bio?
 Most likely, you do.
 A professional bio is the story-based version of your professional life.
 Your bio includes some information that can be found in your CV or resume but the format is less formal.
 Your bio should be something people want to read—it highlights the areas of your career that you’re proud to share, and omits the unpleasant bits.

 It’s all about you.

-You need a bio to showcase your professional achievements and earn credibility in the eyes of current and potential clients, audiences, industry insiders and potential employers.
+You need a professional bio to showcase your career and academic achievements, and earn credibility in the eyes of current and potential clients, audiences, industry insiders and employers.
 Every career advancer and professional should have a professional bio.
 In today’s network-centric environment, people will “Google” you or search for you on LinkedIn.
-They want to check you out online, and your professional bio should engage them.
+They want to check you out online, and your professional bio should be there, ready to engage them.

-Your bio is a brand-building marketing tool should entice a reader to contact you.
+Your bio is a brand-building marketing tool that should entice a reader to contact you.

-There is stiff competition in your world; a well-crafted bio sets you apart from the crowd.
-It’s essential to have a well-crafted, impeccably written bio that tells them what makes you unique.
+There is stiff competition in today’s digital world; a well-crafted bio sets you apart from the crowd.
+It’s essential to have a high-quality, impeccably written bio that tells them what makes you unique.
 Your bio is the foundation of your personal branding toolkit, and it’s potentially the most important content you’ll have in your professional life.

 Look good on paper.
 You never know who’s checking you out.

 Bios that work

-As a professional journalist and content writer I have collected hundreds of bios from professionals in a wide array of industries, for background in a story or article I was writing, to create a boilerplate for a press release, or simply to learn more about someone’s career history.
+As a professional journalist and content writer I have viewed hundreds of bios from business owners and professionals in a wide array of industries for background in a story or article.
+I look for peoples’ bios for a number of reasons—to create boilerplates for press releases or simply to learn more about someone’s career history.
 I’m always surprised to find that only a small percentage of the bios I receive from accomplished professionals are good reads.
 The rest translate like a boring resume, rote bullet points about education, work experience, professional affiliations, awards, community service.
-Many are wordy, boring, stuffy, packed with meaningless business jargon or thrown together with little thought about piquing a reader’s interest.
+Many are wordy, boring, stuffy, packed with meaningless business jargon or thrown together with little thought about piquing reader’ interest.